Uses

 📇 Operating Systems

-I now just use Windows and Linux.
-My distro of choice for desktop usage is now Linux Mint.
-I run it on my work desktop and laptop.
-On my personal desktop, I use Windows 10 because I like to play some games now and then.
-I also have Linux Mint on it, that I now use 70% of my time.
-On my servers, I run Debian 10.
-It's rock-solid.
+I currently use Windows and Linux.
+My distro of choice for desktop usage is now the latest Ubuntu.
+I run it on my personal desktop and work laptop.
+On my personal desktop, I also use Windows 11 because I like to play some games now and then.
+On my servers, I run Ubuntu LTS.
+So far so good.

 💾 Software